github7891/PY-DA-Team2/README.md

 `build_gb()`: Builds and returns a Gradient Boosting classifier with optional parameters.

 `calibrate_prefit()`: Wraps a fitted classifier with calibration to adjust predicted probabilities to reach a target accuracy.

+## datasets
+Prediction files are saved in this folder for visualisation.